junder-git/aoe2_setup_guide_backup/README.md

 Any 100 batch of food sell made drops fair price by fixed amount of 3,
 (100-58)/3 = 1400 food

-Poles max intial food peak at feudal, say 10 farms (175 each no upgrades) surrounding 2 folwark can be made, thats only 175 initial food from the 10% + dark age, almost better to just find the ideal dark age food only civ... not viable strat :c
+Poles max intial food peak at feudal, say 10 farms (175 each no upgrades) surrounding 2 folwark can be made, thats only 175 initial food from the 10% + dark age, almost better to just find the ideal dark age food only civ... not viable strat cus no dark age market :c